|

 The country has an area of 8,108 square miles and an estimated

-population of approximately 6.7 million.
-Three public opinion polls taken between 1988
+A series of public opinion polls taken between 1988

-conducted in 1988 by researchers at the Central American University in San Salvador, which
+conducted in 1988 by researchers at the University of Central American (UCA) in San Salvador, which

 other religions, and 14.7% no religion/no response.
 The second was done in 1995 by